in28minutes/go-serverless/README.md

 ## What you'll learn
-- You will learn to build Serverless Applications in AWS and Azure
+- You will build Serverless Applications in AWS and Azure
-- You will understand about AWS Lambda and API Gateway
+- You will build Serverless Functions using AWS Lambda
-- You will build Serverless REST API in AWS Lambda and Azure Functions
+- You will create REST API in Serverless approach using API Gateway and AWS Lambda
+- You will explore API Gateway Types - HTTP API and REST API in depth
+- You will implement Amazon Cognito User Pool for authenticating users of Serverless Applications
+- You will build Serverless Apps with AWS SAM - Serverless Application Model
+- You will automate building serverless applications in AWS with Serverless Framework and Serverless Application Model
+- You will build AWS Serverless Apps with Serverless Framework
-- You will deploy a Serverless Full Stack Application to AWS and Azure
+- You will build Serverless Functions in Azure with Azure Functions
+- You will manage APIs in Azure using Azure API Management
-- You will learn to Authenticate users with Amazon Cognito and Azure AD B2C
+- You will deploy Angular Frontend Application as Static Website to Amazon S3
 - You will learn the Basics of Amazon DynamoDB and Azure Cosmos DB (MongoDB)
 - You will Master Fundamentals of Serverless from Zero, no previous experience required